decentralized-identity/faq/docs/spec.md

-Importantly, much of the ambition and innovation of the Aries ecosystem is that it makes today's client/server and HTTP-based architecture somewhat *optional*--- over time, the ambition of of Aries is to be forward-compatible with more horizontal, more peer-to-peer, and differently-scalable architectures.
+Importantly, much of the ambition and innovation of the Aries ecosystem is that it makes today's client/server and HTTP-based architecture somewhat *optional*--- over time, the ambition of Aries is to be forward-compatible with more horizontal, more peer-to-peer, and differently-scalable architectures.
 This is no small feature!
-It does, however, require some complex and DID-centric *routing* mechanisms, which are perhaps the most complex part of DIDComm messaging.
-Depending on the time-scale of your project, this kind of forward-compatibility might be a stitch in time, or an optional feature you can't afford to support in the short term.
+It does, however, require some complex and DID-centric *routing* mechanisms, which are perhaps the most complex part of DIDComm messaging and the biggest stumbling block for those coming from more conventional HTTP-centric work experience.

 ##### Is the SVIP program a framework?